plinioprado/ctr1-react/README.md

 * Create a record: POST /ctr1/api/:component/:resource
 * Update a record: PUT /ctr1/api/:component/:resource
 * Delete a record: DELETE /ctr1/api/:component/:resource/:id

+Note all urls requesting to back-end include "/api/", to better diferenciate from the urls that are routing fornt-end pages

 ## Contribution